 Figure 7.
-CONV5d (total minus mean) and contributions to it from circulation changes, water vapour changes, and their interaction for each of the eight regions (ensemble mean).
+CONV5d (total minus mean) and contributions to it from circulation changes, water vapour changes, and their interaction for each of the eight regions.
 All series were standardized and smoothed with a 30-yr moving average.
-Coloured bars indicate ±1 one ensemble standard deviation at the beginning and end of the period (the change inbetween is close to linear).

 We further addressed the underlying causes of multidecadal anomalies by analysing, in the same way as EKF400v2, an ensemble of 31 simulations with the ECHAM6 atmospheric model starting in 1851 (the 1827-1856 period cannot be analysed).
 The precipitation anomalies and the broad features of GPH anomalies found in EKF400v2 are rather well reproduced for the 1919-1948 and 1949-1978 periods, both cold and warm seasons (for 1840-1872 see Fig. S5).
 For instance, for the cold season, the negative GPH anomalies over the North Atlantic in 1918-1948 and the zonal pattern of low GPH over the eastern North Atlantic and high GPH over Russia in 1949-1978 agree well.
 The wet conditions in western Europe in 1919-1948 in winter and the dry conditions in 1949-1978 in summer are highly significant in the atmospheric model simulations.
 The latter is arguably the most significant feature in the model analysis.
 Although this analysis concerns only changes in the seasonal means, not in extremes, it shows that atmospheric model simulations forced with, among other factors, sea-surface temperatures are able to reproduce some characteristic features of atmospheric circulation changes.
 However, the seasonal mean circulation and precipitation describes the flood conditions only to a limited extent (see Zanchettin et al., 2019, for the role of Atlantic sea-surface temperature variability for floods).
 Note, also, that also EKF400v2, despite the large number of observations assimilated, is dependent on sea-surface temperature input to the underlying model.
-Overall, the model simulations suggest that part of the multidecadal variability can be reproduced from model boundary conditions (note that in addition to sea-surface temperature, they also encompass external forcings).
+Overall, the model simulations suggest that part of the multidecadal variability can be reproduced from model boundary conditions (sea-surface temperature, external forcings).